travelens/thailand-2024-1/src/post/day-07-1-wat-chiang-man.md

 At the back of the temple is the Ho Trai (Temple Library) set on an artificial island in the middle of a lotus pond.
 We were allowed to pose for photographs on the bridge to the library, but not allowed to enter the library itself.

 There is also an ubosot here which we did not enter.

+This video gives an overview of the interior of the smaller viharn with the Crystal Buddha and the murals:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/OVlrQHTGhiw?si=D-4kKb-UDZ4do7R0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>